neuland/micro-frontends/index.md

 Lets take the __buy button__ as an example.
 Team Product includes the button simply adding `<blue-buy sku="t_porsche"></blue-buy>` to the desired position in the markup.
 For this to work, Team Checkout has to register the element `blue-buy` on the page.

     class BlueBuy extends HTMLElement {
-      constructor() {
-        super();
-      }

       connectedCallback() {
         this.innerHTML = `<button type="button">buy for 66,00 €</button>`;
       }

       disconnectedCallback() { ... }
     }
     window.customElements.define('blue-buy', BlueBuy);

-Now every time the browser comes across a new `blue-buy` tag, the constructor is called. `this` is the reference to the root DOM node of the custom element.
+Now every time the browser comes across a new `blue-buy` tag, the `connectedCallback` is called. `this` is the reference to the root DOM node of the custom element.
 All properties and methods of a standard DOM element like `innerHTML` or `getAttribute()` can be used.

 ![Custom Element in Action](./ressources/video/custom-element.gif)